SeKureLy/Available/README.md

 All routes return Json

 - GET `/`: Root route shows if Web API is running
-- GET `api/v1/receipts/`: returns all configuration IDs
+- GET `api/v1/events/`: returns all configuration IDs
-- GET `api/v1/receipts/[ID]`: returns details about a single receipt with given ID
+- GET `api/v1/events/[ID]`: returns details about a single event with given ID
-- POST `api/v1/receipts/`: creates a new receipt
+- POST `api/v1/events/`: creates a new event

 ## Install